bclipp/mlpipeline_jenkins/README.md

 ### Directions

+1. adjust the docker-compose file to point to your bucket
-1. sudo docker-compose up
+2. sudo docker-compose up
-2. login to jenkins
+3. login to jenkins
     * use the password provided in the docker-compose output
     * install suggested plugins
     * use the jenkins file and create a pipeline